Ahmed Fouad Alkhatib: 2017 Ben Gurion Airport incident

 In 2017, while attempting to visit his sister and parents in Israel, Alkhatib was deported from Ben Gurion Airport.
 Although he is a naturalized U.S. citizen and had not traveled to Palestinian territories for over a decade, Israeli authorities claimed that he was a Palestinian with "active citizenship."
 Later, Alkhatib published details about what took place during the deportation in an op-ed in The Jerusalem Post.

-Israel-Gaza war (2023-25)
+Gaza war

 Alkhatib has said that 30 of his relatives have been killed during the Gaza war, many of them from Israeli airstrikes.
 Several relatives, including his uncle Abdullah Shehada, were killed by an Israeli airstrike in 2023.

+Alkhatib has vocally opposed Hamas since he was a teenager, and has been highly critical of Hamas's use of civilians as human shields.
+He has been equally critical of Al Jazeera's coverage of the Gaza War, saying the publication is guilty of spreading Hamas propaganda.